byroot/frozen_record/README.md

 ```

 But you also have to specify in which directory your data files are located.
-You can either do it globaly
+You can either do it globally

 ```ruby
 FrozenRecord::Base.base_path = '/path/to/some/directory'